Clutter has crept back into your life, and you’re disappointed in yourself for letting it happen.

 As a result, we decided to shut down our online store so we could refocus on The Minimalist Vegan.
 Closing down wasn’t an easy decision, but one we felt was worth doing to get back to simplicity.

-To help you get out of your clutter-rut, it’s important to understand what constitutes being a minimalist.
+To help you get out of your clutter-rut, it’s essential to understand what constitutes being a minimalist.

 Fortunately, minimalism is non-exclusive.
 Therefore there’s no specific standard.